 My reason for choosing this sweet is that I loved it a lot once upon a time.
 I thought let me give it a try and see how the home made ones taste.
 I think I have done justice, it came out just like the shop ones; it was a bit hard outside and soft and juicy inside.
-I came across some Bangladeshi sites and saw this sweet is very popular there too.
+I came across some Bangladeshi sites and saw this sweet is popular there.
 I went through similar recipes of Rownak, Siddika Kabir, Khadija who are popular chefs from there.
 I opted for Khadija's way of doing it because I had all the ingredients at home that were required in the recipe.
 I have provided a stepwise picture for it.
 Let us do it.

 INGREDIENTS :[for the balls]